 Make Art in the Creative Capital of the World

 In small classes taught by dedicated, award-winning professionals, you will develop your creativity and navigate today's visually-oriented world and job markets.
 Thinking about a career in the arts?
 The Visual Arts program will provide you with the technical skills and critical and historical understanding you’ll need to enter the field.
-We offer courses in five areas of study—painting and drawing, graphic design, film and video, photography, and architecture.
+We offer courses in six areas of study—painting and drawing, graphic design, film and video, photography, art and engagement and architecture.

 You will master your chosen discipline through practice as well as by studying its social, historical, and ethical contexts.
 Through a combination of a studio and visual arts curriculum, our students are prepared to take their places as productive and engaged citizens.
 When you graduate, you will be equipped with enhanced creativity, marketable skills, and an expanded vision of art’s scope and potential in the world.

 Both social and cultural engagement and professional exposure are integral parts of our department’s curriculum.
 In addition to museum and gallery tours, guest artist lectures, film screenings, and visits to artists' studios, visual arts students have opportunities in the following program highlights:

 You may study in professional studios in Lincoln Center's Visual Arts Complex or on the Rose Hill campus in a beautiful sky-lit studio space with terrazzo floors.
 Both locations are equipped with state-of-the-art computer labs; these facilities are accessible for your use when classes are not in session.